§ Terminology Governance Guide

 § how to formulate criteria

-§ what are good criteria?
+§ What are good criteria?

 § why replace terms by criteria?

-§ how to replace terms by criteria?
+§ How to replace terms with criteria?

 Example: move the stools into the van -> move into the van all furniture to comfortably sit on with exactly 3 legs from seat to each non-fixed contact point of the leg on the floor

 § 4.
-As soon as it’s understood: define the term with those criteria and replace the criteria in the text with the term.
+As soon as it’s understood, define the term with those criteria and replace the criteria in the text with the term.

 § why put back terms